sanaaziz-analyst/London_NHS_Prescribing_Analysis/README.md

 ---

-## Page 2: Category Deep-Dive
+## Page 2: Category Deep Dive

 ![Page 2 screenshot](images/page2.png)

-This page moves from the whole-network view into the individual drugs driving each category's cost.
+This page moves from the whole network view into the individual drugs driving each category's cost.

-**Key finding banner** Just two drugs, Insulin glargine and Beclometasone, make up 51 per cent of all prescribing costs, even though they're only a small part of total prescriptions.
+**Key finding banner** Just two drugs, Insulin glargine and Beclometasone, make up 51 per cent of all prescribing costs, even though they are only a small part of total prescriptions.
 The other 8 drugs are cheap and prescribed a lot, but they barely add to the overall cost.

 **Top drug by cost, within each category, grouped bar chart** Every category's two drugs shown side by side, darker bar for the higher cost drug, lighter bar for the lower cost drug.
 Respiratory's gap is by far the largest, Beclometasone towering over Salbutamol, followed by Diabetes, where Insulin glargine still costs notably more than Metformin despite Metformin being prescribed far more often.

 **Average cost per item, all 10 drugs ranked, horizontal bar chart** All ten drugs ranked by cost per item, colour coded by category.
 Insulin glargine and Beclometasone sit clearly apart from the rest at the top, £42.66 and £20.62 per item, while the remaining eight drugs cluster near the bottom of the scale, all under £4 per item.
-This single chart is the clearest visual proof in the whole report that a small number of low-volume drugs can dominate cost while the majority of prescriptions barely register.
+This single chart is the clearest visual proof in the whole report that a small number of low volume drugs can dominate cost while the majority of prescriptions barely register.

 **Detail table** Every one of the 10 drugs listed with total items, total cost, and average cost per item, sorted highest cost first, so Beclometasone and Insulin glargine sit at the top of the table, directly under the key finding banner they support.